mundialis/qgis-desktop-ubuntu/README.md

 Put into a directory listed in your PATH environment variable.
 ```
-sudo cp qgis /usr/local/bin
+sudo cp qgis3 /usr/local/bin
 ```
 Note that your home directory will be mounted in the container and thus accessible to QGIS.
-If you want other directories to be available, just add then to qgis script with -v flags.
+If you want other directories to be available, just add then to qgis3 script with -v flags.

 If QGIS crashes or hangs it might leave an orphan docker process running.
 If you see the process with